 The respondent authorities were directed to revise the seniority list issued by the orders dated 13.1.89 and 25.2.89.
-This revision was carried out in the order dated 17.6.1991 (p.225) by which such revision was carried out.
+This revision was carried out in the order dated 17.6.1991 (O.225) by which such revision was carried out.

-18. OA-217/87 filed by Shishir Kumar Chattopadhyay and 5 others.
+18. OA-217/87 filed by Shishir Kumar Chattpadhyay and 5 others.

-We can now pick up the thread left at the end of para 14 and consider the order passed on 14.2.1991 (page 116) by the Jabalpur Bench in OA-217/1987 - Shishir Kumar Chattopadhyay and 5 others Vs. Union of India and 99 others (Chattopadhyay's case for short).
+We can now pick up the thread left at the end of para 14 and consider the order passed on 14.2.1991 (page 116) by the Jabalpur Bench in OA-217/1987 - Shishir Kumar Chattpadhyay and 5 others Vs. Union of India and 99 others (Chattpadhyay's case for short).
 This OA was filed against the seniority list issued on 20/25.2.1987 (page 15) consequent upon the decision of the Madhya Pradesh High Court (page 30) in six petitions, referred to in para 8 supra, the SLP against which was dismissed by the Supreme Court.
-In seniority list was directed to be prepared.
-Such a fresh seniority list was notified by the order dated 17.6.1991 (page 225).
+In this seniority list the respondents 4 to 100 of the OA (who were the petitioners in 5 of the 6 petitions before the M.P.
+High Court) have been placed above the applicants.
+These applicants stated that they were not parties to those writ petitions and their seniority has been disturbed to their detriment without any notice to them.
+The applicants claimed that they had been appointed as Chargeman II and on higher posts earlier than the private respondents 4 to 100.
+However, the private respondents were deemed to be appointed as Supervisor 'A' from the date they were appointed to the lower post of Supervisor 'B' and further declared to have been promoted as Chargemen II on completion of 2 years service as Supervisor 'A'.
+This was done consequent upon the judgement dated 4.4.1983 of the Madhya Pradesh High Court, referred to above.
+As a result, those respondents got earlier dates of promotion as Chargeman II and to higher grades and they were shown as senior to the applicants in the seniority list dated 20/25.2.1987.
+Hence, they prayed for quashing this seniority list.